Last updated: April 27, 2023

 Once you file all the necessary paperwork for your LLC, you'll be issued a federal employer identification number (EIN).
 This is very important as it will allow you to hire employees and open a business bank account.

-The EIN can also serve as an identifier if the company starts filing taxes at some point in time.
+The EIN can also serve as an identifier if the company starts filing LLC taxes at some point in time.

 You don't need a social security number to get an EIN.